madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 >
 > 😎

 We can explain to you the best way to structure and formulate content on the web.
-A simple user interface makes it easy for you to publish your articles at any time.
+A simple user interface makes it easy for you to publish your articles at any time by yourself.

-We will be happy to make regular suggestions for new articles or, if you lack the time, we will take care of the content creation.
+We will be happy to make regular suggestions for new articles.

 ## Combine both worlds: SEO and pay-per-click in tandem